CESNET/Nemea-Supervisor/README.md

 Supervisor monitors the status of all modules and if needed, modules are auto-restarted.
-Every module can be run with special "service" interface, which allows Supervisor to get statistics about sent and received messages from module.
+Every module can be run with special "service" interface, which allows Supervisor to get statistics about module interfaces (more in the section "Statistics about Nemea modules").
-Another monitored event is CPU usage of every module.
+Another monitored event is CPU and memory usage of every module.
 These events are periodically monitored.